christianhelle/autofaker/README.md

 [![PyPI](https://img.shields.io/pypi/dm/pyautodata)](https://pypi.org/project/pyautodata)

 # PyAutodata

 A Python library designed to minimize the setup/arrange phase of your unit tests by removing the need to manually write code to create anonymous variables as part of a test cases setup/arrange phase.

+This library was initially created for simplifying how to write unit tests for ETL (Extract-Transform-Load) code running from a python library on an Apache Spark cluster in Big Data solutions.
+This tool is very strongly inspired by [Autofixture](https://github.com/AutoFixture/AutoFixture) - a library for .NET developers that simplifies unit testing

-When writing unit tests, you normally start with creating objects that represent the initial state of the test.
+When writing unit tests you normally start with creating objects that represent the initial state of the test.
 This phase is called the **arrange** or setup phase of the test.
-In most cases, the system you want to test will force you to specify much more information than you really care about, so you frequently end up creating objects with no influence on the test itself, simply to satisfy the compiler/interpreter.
+In most cases, the system you want to test will force you to specify much more information than you really care about, so you frequently end up creating objects with no influence on the test itself just simply to satisfy the compiler/interpreter

 PyAutodata can help by creating such anonymous variables for you.
 Here's a simple example: